BarRaider/streamdeck-worldtime/README.md

 # World Time clock for Elgato Stream Deck

-Displays the local time in cities around the world Supports both Windows and Mac
+Displays the local time in cities around the world.
+Supports both Windows and Mac

-**Author's website and contact information:** [https://barraider.github.io](https://barraider.github.io)
+**Author's website and contact information:** [https://barraider.com](https://barraider.com)

+## New in v1.6
+- Added support for time zones that are not whole hours (Such as: `Australia/Adelaide`)
+- Clock can now be customizable to 4 different modes (24hr/AMPM/Hide AMPM/Hide Clock)
+- Date can now be customizable to 3 different modes (ddmm/mmdd/Hide Date)
+- Font Size and Color can now be customizable

 ## Features
 - Date support - shows the current date in the chosen city/timezone